ISSB: Global Momentum for Sustainability Reporting

 Presently, Nigeria has adopted the sustainability disclosure standards on a voluntary reporting basis until 2026.

-Mandatory reporting of the Sustainability Disclosure Standards will occur through a phased approach, with full application of mandatory reporting applicable to all entities starting on or after January 1st 2028.
+Mandatory reporting of the Sustainability Disclosure Standards will occur through a phased approach beginning in 2027, with full application of mandatory reporting applicable to all entities starting on or after January 1st 2028.

 Ghana

 In 2023, The Institute of Chartered Accountants, Ghana (ICAG) announced the adoption of the ISSB standards, specifically IFRS S1 and IFRS S2.
 The adoption of the ISSB standards will follow a phased approach, starting with voluntary adoption for entities from January 2024.
-Mandatory adoption will apply to significant public entities from January 2025, followed by other companies, with full implementation for all public sector entities based on the timeline issued y the International Public Sector Accounting Standards Board (IPSASB)
+Mandatory adoption will apply to significant public entities from 1st January 2027, followed by other companies required to report from 1st January 2028, with full implementation for all public sector entities based on the timeline issued by the International Public Sector Accounting Standards Board (IPSASB).

 Tanzania